-The NASA Kentucky EPSCoR (Established Program to Stimulate Competitive Research) Programs promote aerospace-related research capability in the state in areas of importance to NASA and Kentucky.
-Under these EPSCoR programs, Kentucky's Research Infrastructure Development (RID) program awards competitive seed research grants to faculty at Kentucky higher education institutions for scientific and technology development in collaborative partnership with NASA researchers.
-The Kentucky RID program supports NASA EPSCoR objectives to grow research capacity in the state and increase NASA-related economic impact.
-Kentucky's NASA EPSCoR investment is strongly focused on developing early-career researchers at state institutions to become nationally and internationally recognized for contributions in their fields.
-Equally important to building research capacity are the resulting contributions to economic development, evidenced by securing follow-on research funding from non-EPSCoR sources and supporting Kentucky aerospace industry development and associated R&D.
+NASA Kentucky EPSCoR (Established Program to Stimulate Competitive Research) programs promote aerospace-related research capability in the state in areas of importance to NASA and Kentucky.
+This program awards competitive seed research grants to faculty at Kentucky higher education institutions for scientific and technology development in collaborative partnership with NASA researchers.
+Kentucky's program supports NASA EPSCoR objectives to grow research capacity in the state, increase NASA-related economic impact, invest in early-career researchers at state institutions to become nationally and internationally recognized for contributions in their fields, and contribute to economic development, evidenced by securing follow-on research funding from non-EPSCoR sources and supporting Kentucky aerospace industry development and associated R&D.